 Our basic philosophy is one of freedom to learn, grow, and make choices.
 We believe that children learn through play and we have structured the environment to reflect that belief.

 We want you to feel that you are a part of your child's life here and to understand more about what we do every day.
-In our program, we use The Creative Curriculum as our base curriculum.
-The philosophy is that children should be allowed to grow at their own pace and to learn in ways that help them become confident in themselves as learners.
+In our program, we use Frog Street Curriculum as our base curriculum.
+Our philosophy is that children should be allowed to grow at their own pace and to learn in ways that help them become confident in themselves as learners.
 Layered on top of that, is a personalized curriculum that is written and implemented for each child's personal needs.
 It meets the child where they are and ensures that they are on track developmentally and academically.